Capture of Pensacola

 Consequences

-The capture of Pensacola strengthens the French strategic position in Louisiana.
-The town changes hands several times in 1719–1720 before being restored to the Spanish after peace.
-This operation shows the growing importance of colonial theaters in European conflicts.
+The capture of Pensacola strengthened France's strategic position in Louisiana.
+The town changed hands several times in 1719–1720 before being returned to Spain after the peace.
+This operation showed the growing importance of colonial theaters in European conflicts.
+The French occupied Pensacola until 1722, and did not finally withdraw their small garrison until 1726, under the Treaty of The Hague.